kubescape/kubescape/docs/cli-reference.md

 > context — the prompt is skipped and no changes are applied.
 Use
 > `--no-confirm` to apply fixes in non-interactive contexts.
 >
-> The prompt does not apply to cluster scans: that path edits nothing in place,
+> The prompt does not apply to cluster scans, or to manifest files fixed with
-> so there is nothing to confirm.
-With `--output-dir`, a non-empty directory is
+> `--output-dir`: neither path edits anything in place, so there is nothing to
-> refused unless you pass `--no-confirm`.
+> confirm.
+With `--output-dir`, a non-empty directory is refused unless you pass
->
+> `--no-confirm`.
-> `--output-dir` belongs to that cluster path alone.
-Passing it when fixing
-> manifest files warns and is ignored — those files are always fixed in place.

 ---